 Jolabokaflod.org is a hub for information about the Icelandic tradition of Jólabókaflóð, a source to find out more about the country’s rich literary and cultural history, a showcase for Icelandic authors published in English and a collage of news about book promotion and reading campaigns around the world.

-Jolabokaflod.com is a platform that will be developed for sharing the commercial aspects of the enterprise, such as publishing news and features about active crowdfunding projects incubated by the Jolabokaflod Book Campaign patch at CrowdPatch.
+Jolabokaflod.com is a platform that will be developed over coming months for sharing the commercial aspects of the enterprise, such as publishing news and features about active crowdfunding projects incubated by the Jolabokaflod Book Campaign patch at CrowdPatch and promoting commercial partnerships.